 Before setting targets, the Committee also reviews benchmarks and other data provided by our compensation consultants.
-The Committee also considers the fact that numerous other management-level employees at HEICO are offered bonus opportunities equal to 100% or more of their eligible compensation if their operations meet certain targets and the Committee likes the consistency of this approach.
+The Committee also considers the fact that numerous other management-level employees at HEICO are offered bonus opportunities equal to 100% or more of their eligible compensation if their operations meet certain targets and the Committee likes this approach's consistency.

-In December 2019, the Committee established minimum and maximum target bonus levels for four of the named executives for fiscal 2020.
-Our net income target for fiscal 2020 was \$377,080,400, a 15% increase over fiscal 2019 net income.
-Recognizing that any increase in net income deserves recognition, but that lower than targeted net income deserves less than the targeted bonus, the Committee reduces the bonus from target by 5.1% for every percent that net income was below the target.
-Conversely, if net income were greater than targeted, the executives' bonuses could be increased by approximately half of the rate by which the bonuses decrease if net income were below the target, or 2.3%, for every percentage point increase in actual net income above the targeted amount.
+Consistent with our prior practice, the Committee established minimum and maximum target bonus levels for four of the named executives for fiscal 2021.
+Our Net income attributable to HEICO, EBITDA and Operating Cash Flow targets (collectively referred to as the "Bonus Targets") for the six months ended October 31, 2021 were \$134,139,000, \$234,423,000 and \$233,729,000, respectively, a 15% increase over these Financial Metrics for the six months ended October 31, 2020.
+Recognizing that any increase in these Financial Metrics deserves recognition, but that lower than targeted results deserves less than the targeted bonus, the Committee reduces the bonus from target by 5.0% for every percent that these Financial Metrics were below the target.
+Conversely, if these Financial Metrics were greater than targeted, the executives' bonuses could be increased by slightly less than half of the rate by which the bonuses decrease if these Financial Metrics were below the target, or 2.0%, for every percentage point increase in the actual Financial Metrics above the targeted amount.
 Please see our "Grants of Plan-Based Awards" table below for our threshold, target and maximum rewards levels under the HEICO Corporation 2018 Incentive Compensation Plan (the "2018 Plan").